-Coast to Capital is committed to equality and diversity and is continually striving towards improving inclusion and supporting an inclusive culture.
+Coast to Capital is an inclusive organisation that values and promotes diversity.
 We work across a diverse and vibrant region and believe that our impact is enhanced through championing inclusion and reflecting the dynamic businesses and communities that we support.
-We understand the inherent value of diversity and aim to proudly celebrate and respect our individual differences.
 Diversity fosters growth and innovation and is integral to the delivery of our strategy.